-- Education on Home Ownership Preparation.
+- Education on Homeownership Preparation.
 Help first-time homebuyers learn the basics about the home buying process in classes taught by experienced professionals who specialize in helping first-time homebuyers.
 Special topics on HOAs can be included.
 Potential Partners: The City could coordinate with existing organizations such as the Portland Housing Center to facilitate this training or develop its own program. - Alternative Funding Sources for Down Payment and Mortgage Assistance.
 Expand financing options to low-income and middle-income households who plan to purchase a home.
 Down payment assistance is the quickest way to help households access the homeownership market.
 While this approach does not lead to the home being permanently affordable, it is an efficient way to help individual qualified households.
 Potential Partners: Clackamas County Housing Authority, nonprofit organizations.

 - Partnership with local nonprofits.
 Work with Proud Ground or Habitat for Humanity to develop affordable homeownership projects, especially if there is publicly-owned land available or other incentives (e.g., a waiver of Systems Development Charges).
 Connect renters interested in home ownership to these local nonprofits for assistance with the home purchasing process.
-Investment needed to help homebuyers purchase an existing home in the Portland region is about 20% of value of home.
+Investment needed to help homebuyers purchase an existing home in the Portland region is about 20% of home value.
 In Wilsonville, this may be higher because the city's housing stock is newer and more expensive.
 Potential Partners: Proud Ground, Habitat for Humanity. - A Homebuyer Opportunity Limited Tax Exemption Program.
 The purpose of this program is to encourage homeownership among low- and moderate-income families.
 The tax exemption can be granted for up to 10 years for the value associated with property improvements, but not the land value.
-Eligible building types include single-family housing units, multifamily homeownership units (e.g. condos and townhomes), and manufactured housing.
+Eligible building types include single-family housing units, multifamily homeownership units (e.g., condos and townhomes), and manufactured housing.
 Please see Appendix D for more information.
-Potential Partners: Clackamas County and other taxing jurisdictions, as applicable. - Financial and logistical support for voluntary sale of manufactured home communities to resident groups as resident-owned communities and to nonprofits or a housing authority as permanently affordable housing.
+Potential Partners: Clackamas County and other taxing jurisdictions, as applicable. - Financial and Logistical Support for Voluntary Sale of Manufactured Home Communities to Resident Groups as Resident-Owned Communities and to Nonprofits or a Housing Authority as Permanently Affordable Housing.
 These models of ownership provide stability, predictability, and affordability for residents.
 The communities are acquired at market value from willing sellers with financing and incentives from Oregon Housing and Community Services, private lenders, and various grant sources.
 Potential Partners: OHCS, foundations, Clackamas County Housing Authority.